FamilySearch/GEDCOM/specification/gedcom-4-gedzip.md

 When saved as a file, a GEDZIP should use the filename extension `.gdz`.

+Zip archives contain the ability to encrypt their contents, with multiple encryption algorithms supported by the zip archive specification.
+Encrypted GEDZIP files are a recommended way to encrypt FamilySearch GEDCOM data in cases when such encryption is desired.

 :::note
 A few details about the zip archive format are useful to fully understand GEDZIP: